“It is not the beauty of a building you should look at; its the construction of the foundation that will stand the test of time”

-Often I am asked why walk away from potential opportunities to secure new customers.
+Often I am asked why we would walk away from potential opportunities to secure new customers.
 These are always difficult decisions, but logical ones – and I want to briefly explain.

 As a general rule, it is always best to only chase business where you know your organization can help ensure your customer’s success.
 To lose site of this can only reflect poorly on your own quality of work.
 HICX Solutions offers a full range of supplier management solutions, from supplier onboarding through scorecarding and risk management, yet many don’t understand why we may walk from a scorecarding opportunity, as an example.